Acnologia7/aggregation_microservice/README.md

 # Product aggregator microservice (showcase)
-## Project has been modified just for showcase purpose, it is not functional at this moment for keeping third parties out of context, which are required for functionality.
+## !Project has been modified just for showcase purpose, it is not functional at this moment for keeping third parties out of context, which are required for functionality!

 ## Project structure